 Another trend is the increase in more active shareholder engagement in the Netherlands.
 Recent examples include (i) shareholder engagement on an unsolicited public bid on AkzoNobel (by PPG), (ii) discussions that led to a bid price increase with respect to Qualcomm's bid for NXP Semiconductors, and (iii) shareholder involvement on discussions regarding Ahold Delhaize (i.e., the continued validity of Ahold Delhaize's anti-takeover device).
 These developments have caused debates in the Dutch parliament.
 In October 2017, the Dutch coalition government proposed to take measures aimed to shift influence from shareholders for boards to focus on long-term sustainable value creation.
-To this end, the coalition government proposed to implement a statutory response time of 250 days for Dutch listed companies that are confronted with general meeting ("GM") agenda requests that may result in a fundamental change in the company's strategy.
+To this end, the coalition government published a draft bill in December 2018 dealing with the possibility of invoking a 250-day cooling-off period by the board of a listed NV when facing proposal by activist shareholders, or as part of a non-solicited public bid approach, in which changes are sought to board composition.